This page is updated as details are confirmed for the 2017-2018 academic year.

-The Federal Education Rights and Privacy Act (FERPA) is a Federal law that applies to educational agencies and institutions that receive funding under a program administered by the U. S. Department of Education.
+The Federal Education Rights and Privacy Act (FERPA) is a federal law that applies to educational agencies and institutions that receive funding under a program administered by the U. S. Department of Education.
 FERPA affords students certain rights with respect to their education records.
-For AU-specific FERPA information, click here!

 When can I check into the residence halls?
 How do I check in?

-You can check into the residence halls anytime on or after the specified dates and times for each semester:
+You can check into the residence halls anytime on or after the specified dates and times for each semester.
+Refer to our

 How do I send packages to my room before I check in?

-To send belongings and packages ahead of time, please make sure that they are addressed to your room in the following format:
+To send belongings and packages ahead of time, make sure that they are addressed to your room in the below format, including the

 How many laundry machines are on each floor and how much do they cost?

 Each floor of the residence halls has approximately two-three washers and dryers.
 Each wash cycle costs $1.75 and each dry cycle costs $1.75.
 On-campus laundry machines operate on

 All washers on campus are energy efficient, front load washers.
 For best results, it is suggested that you use high-efficiency liquid detergent to avoid machine issues.

 American University students can check the status of all on-campus laundry machines by using the